-"Indirect costs" includes all ordinary and necessary expenses paid or incurred during the taxable year in carrying on the trade or business that are deductible under sec.
-162, IRC, other than cost of goods sold and direct costs, and identified as indirect costs in your managerial or cost accounting records.
+"Indirect costs" includes all ordinary and necessary expenses paid or incurred during the taxable year in carrying on the trade or business that are deductible as business expenses under the Internal Revenue Code, other than cost of goods sold and direct costs, and identified as indirect costs in your managerial or cost accounting records.
 This includes depreciation expenses computed under the IRC in effect for Wisconsin that are classified as indirect costs.
-Although depreciation is detailed under sec.
-167, IRC, depreciation is considered an ordinary and necessary business expense under sec.
-162, IRC, and is therefore included as a cost of generating production gross receipts.

 Similar to direct costs, there are no specific examples of indirect costs provided in the statutes because not every business operation will account for direct and indirect costs in the same manner.
 Because of this variability, the determination of indirect costs relies, in part, on the taxpayer's accounting records.